orix-software/orix-software.github.io/pandoc/parts/part1.md

 ----------------------------

 ![\
-Figure 1: 2 joysticks port : left port and right port, 1 usb
+Picture 1: 2 joysticks port : left port and right port, 1 usb
 port](.//Pictures/10000000000003E9000002297085C8C49E232E8C.jpg "fig:"){width="8.326cm"
 height="4.598cm"}![\
-Figure 2: sdcard
+Picture 2: sdcard
 port](.//Pictures/10000000000003EE000001D3DAA5DF11D6460212.jpg "fig:"){width="9.181cm"
 height="4.262cm"}

 []{#anchor-9}Hardware limits
 ----------------------------

 The usb controler manage FAT32 only.
 Sdcard and usb key must be formatted with FAT32 filesystem.
 If you want to use pi zero gadget trick, you need to do a mkfs to FAT32 file system.

 All tests had been done with samsung evo sdcard and sandisk usb key.
 A lot of sdcard works, and we did not see incompatibility with sdcard.

 Sdcard controler and usb key controler can work with 32GB storage Max.
 But it can handle 64 GB sdcard (tested).
 It can handle larger sdcard/usb key reader, but only 32 and 64 GB devices was used.

 []{#anchor-10}Software limits
 -----------------------------

 The sdcard/usb controler can handle long filename, but Orix handles 8+3 filename only.

 []{#anchor-11}Information about joysticks part
 ----------------------------------------------

 The left port has only 1 button.
 The right port has 3 buttons.
-The joystick pinout is atari pinout.
+The joysticks pinout is atari pinout.
 You can use standard DB9 joystick.
 You can also plug « TOM2 » hardware (not provided), it can connect a usb mouse or usb joypad (wireless) to theses ports.
 For example, logitech joypad F710 (wireless) works with TOM2.

 Please note that TOM2 can only handle 2 buttons.
 It means that the third button can't work with TOM2 connected.

 ![](.//Pictures/1000020100000310000000B48F2DD6FDDF185453.png){width="17cm" height="3.902cm"}
 --------------------------------------------------------------------------------------------